Mike Baldwin (Coronation Street): Reception

 Journalist Johann Hari, writing for The Independent heaped praise upon Mike's dementia storyline: "You can see some of these qualities in the storyline that has just stuttered to a close, the tale of the cracking and breaking of wide-boy Street stalwart Mike Baldwin into dementia and death.
 A soap can do Alzheimer's perfectly because it can draw on the collected memories of it audience in a way no other art form, except perhaps the epic novel, can.
 When Mike loses it and starts crying for Alma – the ex-wife who died years ago – we remember her too.
 When we see him breaking from his dementia-fever for a moment and asking his old flame Deirdre to dance – an almost unimaginably sad scene, as he beams in mid-dance and says: 'This is lovely', while she quietly weeps over his shoulder – the performances are layered with literally decades of shared experience."
+In 2008, All About Soap included Mike's Alzheimer's plot in their list of "top ten taboo" storylines of all time.
+Their writer described it as one of the "taboos which have bravely been broken by soaps."

 Grace Dent, writing for The Guardian heaped similar praise on the storyline as she paid tribute to the legendary character: "So, farewell Mike Baldwin.
 Laid on the cobbles in front of the Kabin, this week Mike took his last breaths, clutched to the breast of his nemesis Ken Barlow, witnessed by Rita and Emily, both neighbours of 30 years.
 A peculiarly fitting end to the cockney king of knickers.
 He'll be sadly missed.
 No more Mike Baldwin in his Edinburgh Woollen Mill golfing jerseys and smart-casual slacks sneaking a fine single malt and a lamb hotpot.
 No more clashes with Fizz over shoddy stitching or scanning the obituaries for wealthy widows to woo.
 No more boozy afternoons at the 19th hole.
 Literally the end of an era.
 Although Mike's decline from Alzheimer's was bleak and harrowing, there were bittersweet moments to his final days.
 Imaginary meetings with Bet Lynch, Alma Halliwell and his mother.
 Chess with Chesney and a day out in town with old flame Deirdre.
 The time, at last, to watch Ready Steady Cook and wear pyjamas until tea-time."